Tinkerforge/doc/source/Software/IPConnection_Modbus.rst

 Triggering Stack Enumeration
 """"""""""""""""""""""""""""

-To start the enumeration inside of the RS485 Slave stacks and to make it aware that it should send out callbacks via RS485, the communication has to start with a :modbus:func:`stack_enumerate <IPConnection.stack_enumerate>` message.
+To start the enumeration inside of the RS485 slave stacks and to make it aware that it should send out callbacks via RS485, the communication has to start with a :modbus:func:`stack_enumerate <IPConnection.stack_enumerate>` message.